woopakyi/KidPaint2-P2P/README.md

 - **Admin Control**:
 ![Admin Control](images/admin-control.png)

-## License
-This project is for educational purposes only.
-No license is specified; feel free to use it as a reference for learning networking concepts in Java.

 ## Acknowledgments
 Based on the original KidPaint app provided for the COMP3015 course.
 Thanks to the course instructors for the project guidelines.

-For any issues or questions, contact the group leader.